 A: Ragdoll cats are generally very relaxed and happy for the attention, and a lot of them go completely limp when being handled.
 However, this is not true for all ragdolls.
 Even though they belong to the same breed, two individual ragdolls can be completely different from each other!

-A: This is a very frequently asked question, and the answer is unfortunately a big no. Most of my allergic friends have had allergic reactions when handling my cats.
+A: This is a very frequently asked question, and the answer is unfortunately a big no. Most of my allergic acquaintances have had allergic reactions when handling my cats.

-Q: Are ragdolls less sensitive to pain than other cats?
+Q: Are ragdolls less sensitive to pain and fear than other cats?

 A: NO, ABSOLUTELY NOT!
 This is a _very_ dangerous myth running around on the internet, and it is one hundred percent not true.